 Is this holiday for you?

 SEMI-SLICK ADVENTURE.
 The Lhasa to Kathmandu ride can fairly claim to be the highest mountain biking in the world.
-It is an all-time classic biking adventure, best suited to mountain bikes fitted with semi-slick tyres, although a cyclocross bike is also acceptable.
+It is an all-time classic biking adventure, best suited to mountain bikes fitted with semi-slick tyres.
+Hard-tail mountain bikes, especially 29'ers, work well on this route.
 The importance of 3 days, spent gently sightseeing around Lhasa cannot be over emphasised, as proper acclimatisation is vital to anyone hoping to complete this route.
 Our journey from Lhasa to Kathmandu crosses some very remote country and for 80% of the ride we are on the Tibetan Plateau, at an altitude of between 4000 and 5220 metres.
 Biking on the main Lhasa to Kathmandu road is fairly straightforward; it is all tarmac and continues to be improved by the Chinese.
 However, the altitude does make the riding a strenuous undertaking.
 Throughout the route, we will have the support of a back-up vehicle, and anyone who is not feeling up to riding a particular stage has the option to get in the support vehicle.
 On our ride into Everest Basecamp, we will encounter rough corrugated dirt tracks and there will be a chance to get off road using the small herders' paths which short-cut many of the switchback descents and climbs.
 This is one of our toughest biking adventures and will provide a real sustained workout.
 Constant long days, lots of climbing and usually in very remote locations.
+BIKE HIRE AVAILABLE LOCALLY.